Azure/AzureML-Containers/README.md

 All images in this repository are published to [Microsoft Container Registry(MCR)](https://azure.microsoft.com/en-us/blog/microsoft-syndicates-container-catalog/).
 Information about these images are also published to [Docker Hub](https://hub.docker.com/_/microsoft-azureml).

-You can pull these images from MCR using the following command.
+You can pull these images from MCR using the following command:
 - cpu image example: `docker pull mcr.microsoft.com\azureml\base:intelmpi2018.3-ubuntu16.04`
 - gpu image example: `docker pull mcr.microsoft.com\azureml\base-gpu:intelmpi2018.3-ubuntu16.04`

+(Note: on macOS replace the back slashes with forward slashes.)

 If you observe the naming convention, image name and image tag information can be identified from the folder names in this repository.